zmproni/obsidian-docs/general-knowledge/guides/crunchbang++/setup-ssh-keys.md

 Once you're done, save and exit the file.

 4. Enter your public key into Github
-Go to [https://github.com/settings/ssh/new](https://github.com/settings/ssh/new) this link should directly take you to your account's add new ssh key page.
-For manual navigation you can login if you haven't already and go to your account settings page.
-Under `SSH and GPG keys` you should see a bright green button with the words "New SSH key".
-Click the button and you should be redirected to the add new ssh key page.
+To add a new SSH key on GitHub, go to [https://github.com/settings/ssh/new](https://github.com/settings/ssh/new) or login and navigate to your account settings, under "SSH and GPG keys" click on "New SSH key" button.

 **Title**: stands for the name you want to give the key, it is up to you how you decide to identify your SSH keys.
 Eg: The name of your machine.